 How to make the most of your equipment

 Technology makes working from home possible, so it’s especially important for remote workers to keep their tech running smoothly.
-Here are a few things that I have found especially important for working from home.
+Here are a few working from home essentials.

 VPN.
 Many organizations have an internal network.
 To access this network remotely, you may need what’s called a virtual private network (VPN).
 While setting this up may vary depending on your particular organization, I highly recommend having a list of key IT contacts on-hand to help you troubleshoot if there are any issues.
 Remember that you may not be able to access your corporate directory without network access, so keep track of these contacts offline.
 Personally, I have a few key IT contacts saved on my cellphone.

 Headset.
 While your computer likely has a built-in speaker and microphone, these have the tendency to create less than ideal sound quality.
 For example, your microphone might pick up sounds from your own speaker, which can lead to unpleasant audio effects.
 It may also be difficult to limit surrounding noise with a basic computer microphone.
 Using a headset is a great way to help you control sound quality, keep your hands free for notes, and even drown out distracting background noise.

 How to set up a home workspace

 Many people struggle with getting into the work mindset when they are at home.
 One great solution is to create a clear work area within your home.
 This doesn’t mean you need to have a dedicated office room.
 All you need is a comfortable chair, a computer, and an orderly surface where you can do your work.
 I recommend trying to keep your work area to the same standards that you would keep in the office.
 Ask yourself, “Would I let my cubicle or office get this messy?”
 If the answer is no, don’t allow any different at home.

 Once you have established your work area, try to stick to it.
 It might be tempting to work everywhere from your couch to your kitchen table, but this has the tendency to blur the line between work and home, which might make it harder to focus.